 The Novan Advisory Council is comprised of key opinion leaders with broad expertise in dermatology.
 Novan has recruited these leading and well-respected physicians based on their reputations as clinical experts to provide medical advice and drug development insight to the Company’s senior leadership team and board of directors.
 The maturity of the business and the stage of the pipeline products enables Novan to attract world-class dermatology leaders.
-Additionally, their advice will be critical as Novan takes the next steps towards becoming a commercial leader in dermatology.

 Dr. Lawrence Eichenfield, Chairman of Novan's Advisory Council, is chief of pediatric and adolescent dermatology at Rady Children’s Hospital–San Diego, vice chair of the Department of Dermatology and professor of dermatology and pediatrics at the University of California, San Diego (UCSD) School of Medicine.
 He has been directly involved in the development of novel topical acne, eczema and psoriasis products, and has an appreciation for the regulatory challenges in the development and launch of new chemical entities.

 Advisory Council Members